bootstrap-vue/bootstrap-vue/docs/markdown/reference/theming/README.md

 ### Available Bootstrap CSS variables

-Here are the variables that are generated (note that the :root is required).
+Here are the variables that are generated.
 The values shown are based on the Bootstrap v4 defaults:

 ```scss
 :root {